benbenzi888/RFO_DeepDRR/README.md

 ![Rendering](./RFO%20models/rendering.png)

 ## Want to run RFO_DeepDRR pipleline?
-This part will be completed after the paper is accepted.
+This part will be available after the paper is accepted.
 Thank you!